Questions To Ask When Hiring an In Home Care Provider

-Comfort Keepers guarantees all of our shifts.
+Comfort Keepers does guarantees all of your shifts.
 If an emergency prevents your scheduled Comfort Keeper from arriving as planned, you will be sent a qualified replacement.
 We will send a manager if we do not have a field staffer to provide your services because we take this promise very seriously.
 Even our owners cover shifts in an emergency.

 Will their replacement know how to do the things I need done?